Join the cause

 The Alzheimer’s Association Louisiana Chapter invites you to join in the fight against Alzheimer's as an advocate.
-We are the leading the fight against Alzheimer's, but we cannot make an impact without your help.
-Speak up for the needs and rights of people with Alzheimer’s disease and their families by reaching out to your Louisiana and US Legislators.
+We are leading the fight against Alzheimer's, but we cannot make an impact without your help.
+Speak up for the needs and rights of the 82,000 Louisiana residents with Alzheimer’s disease and their 230,000 caregivers by reaching out to your Louisiana and US Legislators.
 You can find your local legislators online by clicking here.

 For a complete list of our upcoming events, please visit our Events page.

 Take your advocacy to the next level!
 Join us for the

 2016 Alzheimer’s Association Advocacy Forum, April 4-6, in Washington, D.C.
 Meet with advocates from across the United States to learn, network, and advocate on Capitol Hill.
 It’s where you need to be to